tokoinofficial/t-chain-payment-sdk/README.md

 ## Getting Started

-- Need register your project at [Tokoin dev page](https://developer.tokoin.io/guides/creating-a-project) to get `merchantID` which will be used in SDK
+- Need register your project at [Tokoin dev page](https://developer.tokoin.io/guides/creating-a-project) to get `merchantId` and `x-api-key` which will be used in SDK

 ## Flow